ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Green = pass/build, Yellow = no pass/build,
 Blue = pass/no build, Red = no pass/no build.
 Debug.Grids>Toggle Flight Grid: Shows a square grid with terrain/objects shape.
+Debug.Object>Anim State Set: Make selected object dance on command.
+Debug.Object>Delete All Of Selected Object: Will ask for confirmation beforehand (will not delete domes).
+Debug.Object>Delete Object(s): Deletes selected object or object under mouse cursor (most objs, not all).
+Debug.Object>Edit Object: Manipulate objects (selected or under mouse cursor) Debug.Object>Examine Object: Opens the object examiner for the selected or moused-over obj.
+Use Shift-F4 or Ctrl-F4 to show a list of all objects in a radius around cursor.
+Debug.Object>Object Cloner: Clones selected/moused over object to current mouse position (should probably use the shortcut key rather than this menu item).
+Debug.Object>Object Edit Flags: Shows list of flags set for selected object.
+Debug.Object>Open In Ged Object Editor: Shows some info about the object, and so on.
+Some buttons may make camera wonky (use Game>Camera>Reset).
+Debug.Object>Set Particles: Shows a list of particles you can use on the selected obj.
+Debug.Object>Visible Objects: Shows list of objects rendered in the current frame.
 Debug.Path Markers>Building Path Markers: Show inside waypoints colonists take to move around (not all buildings).
 Debug.Path Markers>Path Markers Game Time: Maps paths in real time (see Path Markers to mark more than one at a time).
 Debug.Path Markers>Path Markers: Shows the selected unit path or show a list to add/remove paths for rovers, drones, colonists, or shuttles.
+Debug.Reloads>Particles Reload: Reloads particles from "Data/Particles"...
+Debug.Reloads>Reload Lua: Fires some commands to reload lua files (use OnMsg.ReloadLua() to listen for it).
+Warning: Disables cheat menu submenus.
-Debug>Anim Debug Toggle: Attaches text to each object showing animation info (or just to selected object).
+Debug.Toggles>Anim Debug Toggle: Attaches text to each object showing animation info (or just to selected object).
-Debug>Anim State Set: Make object dance on command.
-Debug>DTM Slots Display: Show DTM slots display Debug>Delete All Of Selected Object: Will ask for confirmation beforehand (will not delete domes).
-Debug>Delete Object(s): Deletes selected object or object under mouse cursor (most objs, not all).
-Debug>Edit Object: Manipulate objects (selected or under mouse cursor) Debug>Entity Spawner: Shows list of objects, and spawns at mouse cursor.
-Debug>Entity Spots Toggle: Toggle showing attachment spots on selected object.
-Debug>Entity Spots: Shows list of attach spots for use with .ent files.
-Debug>Examine Object: Opens the object examiner for the selected or moused-over obj.
-Use Shift-F4 or Ctrl-F4 to show a list of all objects in a radius around cursor.
-Debug>Examine Persist Errors: Shows an examine dialog with any persist errors when saving.
+Debug.Toggles>DTM Slots Display: Show DTM slots display Debug.Toggles>Examine Persist Errors: Shows an examine dialog with any persist errors when saving.
-Debug>Loading Screen Log: Be able to see the console log (and other dialogs) during the loading screen.
+Debug.Toggles>Loading Screen Log: Be able to see the console log (and other dialogs) during the loading screen.
 Warning: Leave welcome to Mars msg onscreen till map is loaded.
-Debug>Material Properties: Shows list of material settings/.dds files for use with .mtl files.
-Debug>Measure Tool: Measures stuff (press again to remove the lines).
+Debug.Toggles>Measure Tool: Measures stuff (press again to remove the lines).
-Debug>Object Cloner: Clones selected/moused over object to current mouse position (should probably use the shortcut key rather than this menu item).
-Debug>Object Edit Flags: Shows list of flags set for selected object.
-Debug>Open In Ged Object Editor: Shows some info about the object, and so on.
-Some buttons may make camera wonky (use Game>Camera>Reset).
-Debug>Particles Reload: Reloads particles from "Data/Particles"...
-Debug>Reload Lua: Fires some commands to reload lua files (use OnMsg.ReloadLua() to listen for it).
-Debug>Set Particles: Shows a list of particles you can use on the selected obj.
+Debug.Toggles>Override Condition Prereqs: All storybit/negotiation/etc options are enabled.
+Debug.Toggles>Toggle Editor: Select object(s) then hold ctrl/shift/alt and drag mouse. click+drag for multiple selection.
+It's not as if domes need to be where you placed them (people will just ignore if you move the domes all to one place for that airy mars look).
+Debug.Toggles>Toggle Object Collision: Select an object and activate this to toggle collision (if you have a rover stuck in a dome).
+Debug.Toggles>Toggle Render: Toggle rendering certain stuff.
 Debug>Test Locale File: Test a CSV for malformed strings (can cause freezing when loaded normally).
 Debug>Test Story Bits: Test activate a story bit.
-Debug>Toggle Editor: Select object(s) then hold ctrl/shift/alt and drag mouse. click+drag for multiple selection.
-It's not as if domes need to be where you placed them (people will just ignore if you move the domes all to one place for that airy mars look).
-Debug>Toggle Object Collision: Select an object and activate this to toggle collision (if you have a rover stuck in a dome).
-Debug>Toggle Render: Toggle rendering certain stuff.
 Debug>Used Terrain Textures: Show a list of terrain textures used in current map.
-Debug>View All Entities: Loads a blank map and places all entities in it.
-Debug>Visible Objects: Shows list of objects rendered in the current frame.
 ECM.Buildings.Buildings>Fully Automated Building: Work without workers (select a building and this will apply to all of type or selected).
 ECM.Buildings.Buildings>Oxygen-free Building: Toggle oxygen use for selected building type.
 ECM.Buildings.Buildings>Points To Train: How many points are needed to finish training.